Debian / Ubuntu Packaging

 1. Add cargo-deb specific metadata to the rust package and any static assets.
 Submit your changes as a PR.

-2. Add build instructions to the separate packaging repo.
+2. Add build steps to the separate packaging repo.
 Submit your changes as a PR.

 3. Go back to the main repo to update the packaging submodule reference to aid running manual dev builds of the new package.